Skip to main content

 Warriors Speak Spokesperson

-“It hit all at once in 2012 during the deployment in Afghanistan,” says Tonya.
-“The childhood memories, the memories of the sexual abuse in the military, the memories of the death and suffering I saw — all this stuff came crashing down.
-I could not take it anymore.”
+“It hit all at once in 2012 during the deployment in Afghanistan,” Tonya said.
+“The memories of the death and suffering I saw — all this stuff came crashing down.
+I couldn’t take it anymore.”

-“Before I found Wounded Warrior Project, I was really, really bad off,” says Tonya.
+“Before I found Wounded Warrior Project, I was really, really bad off,” Tonya said.
 “I felt like I was in quicksand — like something was just pulling me under.
-But my Talk counselor Seneca gave me a glimmer of hope to just kind of keep holding on to that rope, like a lifeline he was throwing to me.”
+But my Talk counselor Seneca gave me a glimmer of hope to just kind of keep holding on to that rope, like a lifeline he was throwing to me.
+Eventually, they got me out of that quicksand to where I could go on with my life.”

 Today, Tonya’s passion is helping other veterans out of the quicksand through fitness and nutrition and by sharing her powerful story.
 Her goal is to help other warriors realize they, too, can overcome the debilitating symptoms of PTSD.

 “I feel better.
-I really do,” says Tonya.
-“I still have bad days and sometimes weeks, but then I reach back to the things I learned in Wounded Warrior Project programs. and I feel much better.”
+I really do,” Tonya said.
+“I still have bad days and sometimes weeks, but then I reach back to the things I learned in Wounded Warrior Project programs and I feel much better.”

 Featured